LouiseSteward/learn/infection-prevention-and-control/text/quiz-02.md

 ---
-title: Test 2.
+title: Quiz 2.
 Micro-organisms of relevance to infection prevention and control
 style: test
 ---

-# Test 2: Micro-organisms of relevance to infection prevention and control
+# Quiz 2: Micro-organisms of relevance to infection prevention and control

 1. Micro-organisms are:
 	-	Visible to the naked eye